facet-lang/facet/README.md

 script/repl # actually launch the repl
 ```

-`ghcide` integration is also provided, and I edit in VS Code configured to use it.
+`haskell-language-server` integration is also provided, and I edit in VS Code configured to use it.

 ## Syntax